 A typical story for organizations undergoing significant change is …

 1) Context: Industry is undergoing significant changes and with significant competition, the company needs to transform ABC to stay competitive.

 2) Quantitative data: The change roadmap contains a series of changes.
 Looking at the data (as shown through a heatmap or other analytical reports) there are certain months where change loading peaks.
 Last time this load happened business performance was impacted in XXXX ways.

 3) Qualitative data: From previous change episodes, anecdotal feedback from employees and other frontline teams is that ABC.
 For example, during this is what people experienced, and as a result XXX happened.

-4) The problem statement: This presents a number of risks and challenges in terms of ABC.
+4) The problem statement: This presents a number of risks and challenges in terms of XXXX.

-5) The solution: To effectively manage these risks it is recommended that ABC.
+5) The solution: To effectively manage these risks it is recommended that XXXX.